kenballus/nurllib/README.md

 - Hosts and schemes are normalized to lowercase.
 - Percent-encoded bytes are normalized to uppercase.
 - `urlsplit` no longer strips garbage bytes from the beginning and end of its input.
-- The Result types are no longer able to be constructed explicitly.
+- The `Result` types can no longer be constructed explicitly.
 - URLs are now joined according to the procedure from RFC 3986.
-This involves more path normalization than urllib.parse uses.
+This mean more path normalization and less fragment normalization than `urllib.parse.urljoin`.
 - Leading 0s are now stripped from port numbers.

 ## What's exactly the same: